pkunc/domino-charts/charts/domino/README.md

 helm repo update
 ```

+### Deploy shared components

+- Domino deployment requires some components that are shared by all Domino pods in the Kubernetes cluster.
+  These components have to be installed once, before you deploy your first Domino server.
+- Follow the installation steps in the chart [README](../domino-shared/README.md).

 ### Configure the chart

 - Create your config file with values.
 You can copy one of the demo files in the `examples` folder and update the values.